BSides Brisbane 2023 - Writeups (Part 1: crypto, rev, IoT)

 The first order of business was to figure out what frequency the message was being transmitted on, so I started from the lowest frequency supported by my software defined radio and started slowly increasing the frequency and stopping whenever I saw anything mildly interesting.
 Eventually I came across a frequency which had a very weird looking signal.
 I was lucky that the message was being transmitted as I scrolled past because otherwise I might’ve had to scroll through quite a few times 😅.
 Talking to the challenge creator afterwards, I found out that generally there’s only a small number of frequency ranges that you actually have to check because the rest aren’t legal to transmit in.

-A photo of the spectrogram of the suspicious signal Figure 11: i didn’t take a screenshot, so a screenshot of a video of the screen will have to do.
+Figure 11: i didn’t take a screenshot, so a screenshot of a video of the screen will have to do.

 Given that the frequency was so wide, slow, and digital, I was pretty certain that I had found the right frequency (any real transmissions would be a lot faster).
 The frequency was around 87.6kHz.